 Using cash allows for room to negotiate, mostly because the business isn’t absorbing the credit card transaction costs.
 And cash is immediate and incredibly attractive for the seller which encourages them to accept a lower offer.

 You bypass the subtle marketing ploys used by credit card companies and businesses that encourage you to spend more.
 There’s nothing that is encouraging you to spend more money, like “I’ll get 2% cash back” or “I’m saving an additional 30% when I use my card” or “We’ll get more airline miles.”

-When you use cash, you’re evaluation process is simply, “Do I have enough money to buy this now?”
+When you use cash, your evaluation process is simply, “Do I have enough money to buy this now?”

 As my friend says,

 People like to feel smart about money and marketers have figured out how to help people feel smart while getting them to spend money they don’t have.
 It’s called “on sale” and “clearance.”
 No one is ripping Old Navy off when they use their credit card and get 30% off.
 Old Navy knows that people spend 30% more when they use their credit card.
 It’s a great way for Old Navy to get rid of stuff that’s about to be out of season and make people feel like they are geniuses and got the deal of the century.

 You’re more likely to alter your spending after you’ve made a larger purchase because you know you need to adjust things to make sure you have enough money later in the month.
 This keeps your spending in check and helps to avoid going over budget.

 For instance, when I go on a big Costco run at the beginning of the month and spend $300 with cash, I am conscious that I only have $500 left in the Food envelope and I adjust my spending.
 I don’t have that same instant feedback when I’m using my debit or credit card.